So, Raül, let’s start with the question everyone wants the answer to: What is the best language to start learning programming and why?

 The Java community is strong all over the world and we are lucky that one of the most important Java groups in the world is in Barcelona.
 The JUG (Java Users Group) is a super active group of crazy people from Java and Nacho Cougil, one of the organisers of the events in Barcelona, has helped our programmers here at Ubiqum.
 Those who are changing sectors have many concerns and questions like: What are the first days like?
 How should I act in a new sector?
 What is required of a Junior Programmer?
 The Java community helped me personally when interviewing as having this resource of knowledge from those in the know made me much calmer and more confident.

 As the course name explains, Ubiqum Code Academy favours Java.
-In a nutshell, what can students expect to learn on the Java Web Developer bootcamp?
+In a nutshell, what can students expect to learn on the Java Web Development bootcamp?

 Typically, what are people’s intentions when they sign up to the Java Web Developer course?
 What do they want to get out of it?